HISTORY AND PURPOSE

 development as a community partner under the leadership of Jane and Dunbar Carpenter who guided the Carpenter Foundation for over 30 years.
 The purpose of the Carpenter Foundation is to add opportunity, choice, inclusiveness, enrichment, and a climate for change for those living in the Rogue Valley.
 The Foundation works in partnership with other agencies, organizations and public entities.

-2019-20 has been an exceedingly difficult year with COVID-19 impacting all facets of our individual and community life.
-The Carpenter Foundation has walked a fine line between responding to critical immediate needs of local citizens and nonprofit organizations and the goal of maintaining our traditional long-term view.
+Since March of 2020, due to COVID-19 and the Almeda Fire, the Carpenter Foundation has walked a fine line between responding to critical immediate needs of local citizens and nonprofit organizations and the goal of maintaining our traditional long-term view.

 The major focus of The Carpenter Foundation has remained constant over the past half century and that is to make grants in four areas: human services, education, the arts and certain public interest issues.
 The Foundation limits funding to these activities and to the geographic area of Jackson and Josephine Counties in order to make more effective and focused use of limited resources.